Deep Face Recognition: A Survey

-\begin{itemize} \item \textbf{Understanding deep face recognition.} Deep face recognition systems are now believed to surpass human performance in most scenarios \cite{phillips2018face}.
-There are also some interesting attempts to apply deep models to assist human operators for face verification \cite{deng2017fine}\cite{phillips2018face}.
-Despite this progress, many fundamental questions are still open, such as what is the ``identity capacity'' of a deep representation \cite{gong2017capacity}?
-Why deep neural networks, rather than humans, are easily fooled by adversarial samples?
-Deeper understanding on these questions may help us to build robust applications in real world. \end{itemize}

 \begin{itemize} \item \textbf{Pursuit of extreme accuracy and efficiency.} Many killer-applications, such as watch-list surveillance or financial identity verification, require high matching accuracy at very low alarm rate, e.g. $10^{-9}$.
 It is still a big challenge even with deep learning on massive training data.
 Meanwhile, deploying deep face recognition on mobile devices pursues the minimum size of feature representation and compressed deep network.
-It is of great significance for both industry and academic to explore this extreme face-recognition performance beyond human imagination. \end{itemize}
+It is of great significance for both industry and academic to explore this extreme face-recognition performance beyond human imagination.
+It is also exciting to constantly push the performance limits of the algorithm after it has already surpassed human. \end{itemize}

-\begin{itemize} \item \textbf{Security issues.} Presentation attack \cite{ramachandra2017presentation}, adversarial attack \cite{goswami2018unravelling}\cite{goel2018smartbox}, and template attack \cite{mai2017reconstruction} are developing to threaten the security of deep face recognition systems.
-Presentation attack with 3D silicone mask, which exhibits skin-like appearance and facial motion, challenges current anti-sproofing methods \cite{manjani2017detecting}.
-Although adversarial perturbation detection and mitigation methods are recently proposed \cite{goswami2018unravelling}\cite{goel2018smartbox}, the root cause of adversarial vulnerability is unclear and thus new types of adversarial attacks are still upgraded continuously \cite{sharif2017adversarial,sharif2016accessorize}; The stolen deep feature template can be used to recover its facial appearance, and how to generate cancelable template without loss of accuracy is another important issue. \end{itemize}